 Parent / Teacher Conferences

-Generally, Elbert School conducts two parent / teacher conferences during the school year.
-The first is in the Fall semester and the second is in the Spring semester.
+Elbert School conducts two formal parent / teacher conferences during the school year.
 Parents are required to attend these two meetings to discuss their child's progress.
-Parents are always encouraged to schedule extra meetings, if desired.
-Parent / teacher conferences are scheduled on October 10, 2016 and March 13, 2017 from 1:30 pm-7:30 pm.
-Please save the date.
+Parents are always encouraged to schedule extra meetings with their child’s instructors if desired.

 Resources Beyond The Classroom

-Elbert offers special assistance to student's who may need extra attention in many subjects.
-These resources are free to the student and vary in their level of involvement.
-Programs include extra study sessions, special classes or additional programs.
-If you think your child would benefit from these services, please contact your student's teacher for more information.
+Elbert offers assistance to students who may need extra attention in the educational setting.
+These resources are free to the students and vary in their level of involvement and duration.
+The student programs commonly include extra study sessions, additional instruction, mentoring, and social support.
+If you would like more information about these programs please see the information below or contact Carrie LaFollette, Student Support Center Coordinator at 303-648-3030 ext.
+433 or by email: email@example.com.

 Gifted & Talented Program

 Elbert School participates in the Gifted & Talented program as outlined by the Pikes Peak Board of Cooperative Educational Services (BOCES).
 There are a variety of ways a student can be identified and qualify to participate in the Gifted & Talent program.
-Click here for more information.
+Please see the Gifted & Talented page.

 Accident and Dental Insurance